 - Part C. Write an expression with the fewest number of terms to show the difference between the perimeters of the two fire pits. - Part D. Rewrite an equivalent expression from Part C as a common factor multiplied by the sum of two algebraic expressions.

-John and Savannah both rewrote the expression $-36x^2 + 24x$ as a common factor multiplied by the sum of two algebraic expressions.
-Their answers are shown below.
+Determine an equivalent expression written as a common factor multiplied by the sum of two algebraic expressions.